Ste Hay: Radicalisation and far-right extremism

-In November 2018, it was announced that Ste would be targeted and groomed by the newcomer, Jonny Baxter (Ray Quinn).
+In November 2018, it was announced that Ste would be targeted and groomed by the newcomer Jonny Baxter (Ray Quinn).
 It was later confirmed that Jonny and Ste would be the focus on a radicalisation and far-right extremism storyline.
 The story sees Jonny target and groom Ste after discovering his hatred for the Maalik family, who are Muslim, however this begins when Dr. Misbah Maalik (Harvey Virdi) fails to save Ste's half-sister Tegan Lomax (Jessica Ellis) following injuries from a storm, and she dies as a result.
 Quinn explained that Jonny is sent by the radicalisation group to recruit people.
 He added that Ste is an ideal person to recruit since he is "very vulnerable and low on his self-esteem".
 Jonny then cares for Ste "emotionally and financially", growing his self-confidence with an underlying agenda.
 Executive producer Bryan Kirkwood explained that he decided to tackle the issue after discovering how radicalisation groups work.
 He added that the story is "a modern story about protecting young people online".
 Richardson was pleased to be undertaking the storyline alongside Quinn.
 Quinn, Richardson and Hollyoaks storyliners and researchers worked alongside advisors and charities when creating and developing the storyline.
 One advisor, Jamie Bartlett, believed that it was important that extremism was explored so that the public knew how extremists operate.
 The charity EXIT UK agreed that it was good to highlight the taboo topic and offered support and guidance to the cast and crew.

 Reception

 Richardson has been nominated for several awards for his portrayal of Ste.
 During the 2009 British Soap Awards, he was nominated for "Villain of the Year".
 He was nominated for the same award in 2008 and at the 2011 awards he was nominated for "Best Actor".
 Richardson was a nominee for the "Best Actor" award at the Inside Soap Awards during 2010, and was nominated for 'Best Serial Drama Performance' in the 2011 National Television Awards.
 At the 2011 All About Soap Bubble Awards Ste, Brendan and Rae won the award for "Best Love Triangle".
 At the 2011 Inside Soap Awards he was nominated for "Best Actor" and "Best Dramatic Performance".
 He was again nominated in the category of "Serial Drama Performance" at the 2012 National Television Awards.
 At the 2012 Inside Soap Awards Richardson was nominated for "Best Actor".
 In August 2017, Richardson was longlisted for Best Actor at the Inside Soap Awards.
 He did not progress to the viewer-voted shortlist.

 Holy Soap opined Ste's most memorable moment stating: "Sadly, it's beating up girlfriend Amy."
 The fatherhood and baby snatch storyline received mixed reviews from viewers.
 Digital Spy posted a poll asking readers whether they thought the plot was anticlimactic.
 76.6% of voters thought it was truly anticlimactic, whilst the rest thought otherwise.
+Richardson was also longlisted for "Best Actor" at the 2025 Inside Soap Awards.